snowdriftcoop/snowdrift/CONTRIBUTING.md

 If there are any failures either when compiling or testing, and you don't know how to fix the issue or don't understand the error, contact us for help.

-#### Using auth in development

-While the development database includes three user presets (see Log-in options in the [Build guide]), sometimes you may want to add a new account to test certain features.
-By default, the development site does not send out emails, which the authentication system uses to send out tokens for verification during registration and password reset.
-This can be enabled by setting the environment variable `SD_EMAILS` to "true", or by modifying `website/config/settings.yml` with the setting `send-email: "_env:SD_EMAILS:true"`.

-Alternatively, the auth token can also be found on the debug output.
-After sending an auth form request, look for following line, where `TOKEN` is a random alpha-numerical string that you can input when prompted to verify the request:

-    (AuthToken {fromAuthToken = "TOKEN"})

 #### Committing your changes

 When your updates all compile, tests pass, and you are ready to submit to the